microsoftgraph/group-membership-management/README.md

 We recommend trying to use unique `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` names, since some resources in Azure require to have unique names globally so it is possible to have name collisions.

-Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must be all numbers and lowercase letters!
+Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must only contain numbers and/or lowercase letters!
 Using capital letters in either will cause problems later down the line!

 The changes required are:
 - Rename the parameter files provided (parameters.int.json, parameters.ua.json and parameters.prodv2.json) updating the environment part. parameters.`<EnvironmentAbbreviation>`.json.